 The hope remains that the war will end soon.

-We want to create a space for statements from the HKB on the current situation in Ukraine.
-We publish individual statements from students, alumni*ae and newly enrolled Ukrainian students here.
+We wanted to create a space for statements from the HKB on the current situation in Ukraine and published individual statements from students, alumni*ae and newly enrolled Ukrainian students here:

 Yanqiao Shi, baritone, HKB Alumnus Dani Yang, piano

 The recent situation forces me to look at our world from a different perspective.
 Is this a world we as humans want?
 What has gone wrong?
 What should we do?
 In our positions as musicians and artists I am left wondering what attitude must we show to this world?
 My response is these two songs to express the cruel destruction of war and my desire for peace.
 In our positions as musicians and artists I am left wondering what attitude must we show to this world?
 My response is these two songs to express the cruel destruction of war and my desire for peace.
 The World Feels Dusty is the fourth song in Copland's Twelve Poems of Emily Dickinson song cycle.
 This song tells the cruel side of war, and the poet wants to minister to the dying – to ease the thirst and apply a soothing balm.
 It is a hymn and a call: If you care for the dying, be there for them.
 Morgen! ("Tomorrow!") is the last in a set of four songs composed by Richard Strauss, the text is written by John Henry Mackay.
 This song tells that the singer/poet will be reunited with their beloved tomorrow, and they will immerse themselves in peaceful bliss.
 Through this song I want to tell people that don't give up hope for the future, the sun will rise as usual tomorrow, and we and our beloved will reunite again one day.